mozilla-mobile/firefox-ios/CONTRIBUTING.md

 1. **Check if the Issue is Currently Being Worked On**:
 Before starting, check for:
     - `Open PRs`: Ensure no PRs are already addressing the issue.
     - `Comments from Contributors`: Look for recent comments.
-If the most recent comment is older than `3 weeks`, feel free to write a message saying that you are going to work on it.
+If the most recent comment from another conributor wanting to work on the issue is older `3 weeks`, feel free to write a message saying that you are going to work on it.

 2. **Working on Contributor OK Issues**:
 For a smooth collaboration process, start with issues labeled `Contributor OK`.